Karambir Nain

 While Programming

 Use extensive logging with packages like loguru.
-Enable debug logging locally for external calls like File IO, db or network requests.
-Try using structured logging(json?) to attach extra context to logs
+Enable debug logging locally for external calls like file I/O, database, or network requests.
+Try using structured logging (JSON?) to attach extra context to logs.

 CI

-Use GitHub actions or Gitlab CI for testing, building and releasing.
+Use GitHub Actions or GitLab CI for testing, building, and releasing.